ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

     = after(after)(after); // applying same rules above
 ```

-and its Haskell version of it looks much more terrifying:
+and its Haskell version looks much more terrifying:

 ```Haskell
 -- because it looks like an owl